humanplayer2/mkmods/mods/spacebar_with_adhesive_putty/README.md

-For a deeper sounding spacebar, I like adding adhesive putty.
+For a deeper sounding spacebar, an old household tip is to add adhesive putty.

 ![](images/0.jpg)

-I take small lumbs and press them directly into the spacebar.
+You can take small lumbs and press them directly into the spacebar.
 There are typically some "support walls" on the underside.
-I fill up to the edge of those.
-Then there's no interference with switch and stabilizer.
+Filling up to the edge of those causes no interference with switch and stabilizer.

-I use various things to push it into place: fingers, cue-tips, a pry tool.
+I lake sure to push the putty in deep, into all the corners, to maximize the area of the keycap that it touches.
+I'm thinking this increases the effect, as sound waves will travel to the putty more.
+Fingers, cue-tips and pry tools can all be used to push it into place.

-I find putty easier and more effective than filling them with rolled up painter's tape or cutting pieces of foam.
+I find putty easier and more effective than filling space bars with rolled up painter's tape or cutting pieces of foam.

 It's not too difficult to remove.